 We’ll start off with an oldie but a goodie!
 ‘Elbow partners’ is a great attention-grabbing strategy to use when introducing a new topic or concept to your class.

 After your lesson introduction, ask students to turn to their ‘elbow partner’ to discuss their prior knowledge or any questions they may have.
 After a minute, switch to the other elbow partner and ask them to share what they learned from their first elbow partner!

 #2 Concentric Circles

-This is a great activity practice sharing opinions on a particular topic.
+This is a great activity to practice sharing opinions on a particular topic.

 Have your class stand in two circles, one inside the other.
 The inner circle turns and faces the outside circle so that everyone has a discussion partner.

 Each circle must speak for a side of an argument.
 For example, for the discussion topic “Cakes are better than cookies” the inner circle could be on the side of cakes, and the outer circle could be on the side of cookies!
 Start the timer at 30 seconds and say go!
 Each pair must discuss their opinion for the allotted time.

 We have lots of opinion resources to encourage discussion on concentric circles.
 Here are some of my favorite opinion prompts!

 At the end of the 30 seconds, the inner circle takes one step to the left and starts their discussion with a new partner!

 #3 Two Thoughts and a Question